nadiamariduena/python-intro-2024-privat/z_2_R-A-W-X_FILE-mods__PICKLE-binary.md

 4) converting an arbitrary python object to a string so that it can be used as a dictionary key (e.g. for caching & memoization).

+OTHER -----

+- Game profile saves

+- Game data saves like lives and health

+- Previous records of say numbers inputed to a program
 ```

 <br>